UBC-MDS/DSCI554_Project/Milestone3/report.md

 The output of coefficents table contains the values of each coefficients, standard error and t values.
 Residual deviance and AIC are useful for later model comparison.

-We the calculate the p-value by comparing the t-value against the standard normal distribution and assuming that our data set is large enough.
+We calculated the p-values by comparing the t-value against the standard normal distribution and assumed that our data set is large enough.

 ``` r
 # create table